felipebossolani/text-alchemy-chrome-extension/CHROME_STORE_GUIDE.md

 🌐 Works Everywhere
 Perfect for social media posts, messages, emails, and anywhere you want your text to stand out.

-⌨️ Keyboard Shortcuts
-Use Ctrl/Cmd + Shift + F to open the formatter anywhere on any webpage.

 🎯 Context Menu
 Right-click selected text for quick formatting options.